Lifelong Learners

 Lunch Service:

 La Petite Fourche provides KPIS students with a convenient and nutritionally balanced lunch service.
-Lunches must be ordered in advance on a monthly basis, and all payments are made directly to La Petite Fourche.
 For additional information about lunch service, please email the school at office@kpischool.com.

 After School Care: